LorenzoRompianesi/mqttTunnelTcp/README.md

 Description
 ---
 This is an early stage python code to test an idea, encapsulate any type of TCP connection inside an MQTT message exchange.

 Why?

-There is planty of legacy software that comunicate thru old/insecure/proprietary protocol, is not always faisable to switch to a complete modern infrastructure, e.g. because there is the need compatibility with many actor.
+There is planty of legacy software that comunicate thru old/insecure/proprietary protocol, is not always faisable to switch to a complete modern infrastructure, e.g. because we need compatibility with many actor.

 >![oldCommunication](doc/mqttTunnelTcp.svg)
 ><p align="center">original communication</p>

 Nontheless those protocols lack of some usefull features: security, multi-tenant, isolation, etc.
-We already have a powerfull tool to encapsulate insecure protocols: ssh tcp tunnels but.
-IMHO, even if this [ssh tunnel] is perfect from a systemystic point of view, in the IOT era, with thousand of devices and many clients needing data/intercation with them, maybe this does not scale very well. furthermore the solution of an MQTT TCP Tunnel could be an intermediate step, waiting for everyone to leave the old protocols.
+We already have a powerfull tool to encapsulate insecure protocols: ssh tcp tunnels.
+IMHO, even if this [ssh tunnel] is perfect from a systemystic point of view, in the IOT era, with thousands of devices and many clients needing data/intercation with them, maybe this does not scale very well.
+Furthermore the solution of an MQTT TCP Tunnel could be an intermediate step, waiting for everyone to leave the old protocols.

 >![newCommunication](doc/mqttTunnelTcpAfter.svg)
 ><p align="center">communication thru MQTT</p>